ericdaat/maps-R-ggplot2/README.md

 # Draw beautiful maps with R and ggplot2 library

+Feel free to check out my [blog post](https://edaoud.com/blog/2022/03/18/draw-maps-with-R-and-ggplot/) for more details on how to make maps with ggplot2.

 In this repository we are going to learn how to draw maps using the R programming language and ggplot2 library.
 While I am mostly using Python for everything else, I must admit R produces beautiful figures and I have been using it extensively for data visualization, especially for drawing maps.